Transformer Simulation: Virtual Testing for Open and Short Circuits

 1. The low voltage side must be shorted.
 Hence, we apply a 0 voltage across the low voltage winding.

-Once the simulation is completed, EMS gives the value of the copper loss, leakage inductance and the winding resistance.
-The results from both the open circuit and short circuit tests is used to create the equivalent circuit of the transformer.
+Upon completion of the simulation, EMS provides data on copper loss, leakage inductance, and winding resistance.
+These results, derived from both the open circuit and short circuit tests, serve as the foundation for constructing the equivalent circuit of the transformer.

 Discussion of Results Including Equivalent Circuit

-In this section, I will show you briefly the modeling inside EMS and discuss the obtained results.
-Figure 4 shows the SolidWorks model used for simulation.
-Figure 5 shows the material used for the laminate.
-Figure 6 shows the coil definition inside EMS.
-The results are obtained for both the open and short circuit simulations.
-In EMS, each test is performed as a separate study.
-Figure 7 shows the Result table and Figure 8 shows the section plot of the magnetic flux density for the open circuit test.
+In this section, I'll provide a concise overview of the EMS modeling process and analyze the results obtained.
+Figure 4 depicts the model used for simulation, while Figure 5 illustrates the laminate material utilized.
+Inside EMS, the coil definition is visualized in Figure 6.
+Results from both the open and short circuit simulations are examined, with each test conducted as a separate study in EMS.
+Figure 7 displays the Result table, and Figure 8 showcases the section plot of the magnetic flux density during the open circuit test.

 Single phase transformer simulated in EMS